 “Oneresource’s professional support gave me the time I needed to focus on the key areas of the business.
 I was pleasantly surprised with the way they quickly understood my business, my needs and how I liked to work.”
 Dan Hartveld, Director

 It may be daunting for your business to contemplate sending work outside, but it really does pay – both in terms of time and money.
 Instead of spending on expensive recruitment, and taking on all the costs and hassles that being an employer brings, you can use a virtual assistant business as your support staff.
 With skills in administration, finance, marketing, social media, diary management, travel and more, you get experienced virtual administrative support at a fraction of the cost, because you’re only paying for the time you use.

 Even a small-time virtual assistant will take the time to get to know your business, understand what you are looking for and deliver the service you need.
 You may start with one or two key tasks and then choose to outsource more, helping you to manage vital aspects of your business without spending all your time trying to do it yourself, or all your money paying a permanent employee to do it for you.

 Taking the next step

 If your business is in need of experienced support staff, consider outsourcing rather than overpaying.
 You can access a business admin support service that helps your business to grow, and you can access people that have significant business experience, up-to-date knowledge and a willingness to help you do things even better.

-If you’re short on time and would like to talk to us about how we can support you, or if you need help with how to delegate work effectively to a virtual assistant team, feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you’re short on time and would like to talk to us about how we can support you, or if you need help with how to delegate work effectively to a virtual employee service, feel free to call us on 0800 994 9016 or click here to request a free consultation.